-Bed bugs have entered the public consciousness in a big way, with infestations cropping up in news headlines nationwide.
-These pests have become common enough that there is a national registry set up for the public to check whether there have been sightings in apartments or hotels.
+Bed bugs have entered the public consciousness in a big way, with signs of bed bug infestation cropping up in news headlines nationwide.
+These pests have become common enough that there is a “The Bed Bug Registry” set up for the public to check whether there have been sightings in apartments or hotels.
 Bed bugs are such a menace because they bite and feed on human blood.

 If you find these dark smears, round eggs, or living bed bugs, these are absolute signs of an infestation.

 If you suspect an infestation in your home, it is natural to ask where these bugs came from.
 The most common sources of bed bug transmission and infestation are:

 Since bed bugs often hitchhike into your home, one of the best ways to combat bed bugs is to prevent them from ever getting into your home in the first place.
 Before staying at any hotel, check your destination on the “The Bed Bug Registry”.
 When you get to a hotel, check the:

 for evidence of bed bugs.
 Immediately request a new room (or even go to a new hotel) if you find any signs of an infestation.

 When possible, avoid the temptation of bringing used furniture into your home from yard sales, estate sales, or even from the side of the road.
 No matter what kind of deal you might get, it is not worth the added bonus of bed bugs.

 Remember that bed bugs can travel in clothing, anything fabric-covered, or even cracks in wooden furniture.
 Don’t make the costly mistake of thinking they only come in mattresses or sofas.